top of page

 IMG_6048.JPG

-• Teamwork with people from different disciplines, specialties and even organisations
+• Experience of working with people from different disciplines, specialties and organisations

 Health Innovation Expedition Logo